Discover what a guarantor mortgage is, how guarantor mortgages work and how to find the best deals

 How does a guarantor mortgage work?

-This is a type of mortgage where parents guarantee that the borrowed funds will be repaid if their children are unable to repay the mortgage.
-Previously, guarantors didn’t have to be named.
+This is a type of mortgage where parents guarantee that the mortgage will be repaid if their children are unable to do so.

 This means guarantor mortgages in the UK now have different names, including: